chukwunonsoikenwa/Employee_Dashboard/README.md

 # Employee Dashboard
-An employee dashboard for an organization that analyses and visualizes employee salary records using Microsfof SQL server studio for database querying and management, and Power BI for data visualtion, dashboard creation and design.
+An employee dashboard for an organization that analyses and visualizes employee salary records using Microsoft SQL server studio for database querying and management, and Power BI for data visualtion, dashboard creation and design.

 *Tools used*
 -Microsoft SQL Server Management Studio